 You can also disable the graphic effects to make other necessary functions work smoothly.

 - Open System Preferences > Accessibility.

-- From the list on the left side, choose Display, and locate the options, Reduce transparency and Reduce motion.
+- Choose Display from the list on the left side, and locate the options, Reduce transparency, and Reduce motion.

 - You have to enable these options.
-Just click on the checkboxes next to them to enable and then close the window.
+Click on the checkboxes next to them to enable and close the window.

-If you are using a MacBook Air or MacBook Pro released in 2018 or after, you will have a T2 security chipset.
+If you use a MacBook Air or MacBook Pro released in 2018 or after, you will have a T2 security chipset.
 Follow the steps below: